MISSION AND FOCUS

 15. Salmon RJ, Vilcoq JR. Breast cancer after preventive subcutaneous mammectomy [in French].
 Presse Med 1995;24:1167–1168.

 Tables must be titled and cited in numerical order in the text using Arabic numbers.
 Each table should be double-spaced and typed on a separate page.
 Use superscript lowercase letters to denote footnotes within a table in the order they appear.
 Each table must include definitions of all abbreviations used in it.
 Tables should be created in Microsoft Word using the Table feature.
-Tables must not be embedded within the manuscript but should be submitted as individual files in .doc format and designated as "figures" during the submission process.
+Tables may not be numbered as subtables (e.g., Table 1A, 1B, 1C).
 Failure to comply with these specifications may result in review delay.

 Figures must be titled and cited in numerical order in the text using Arabic numbers.
 We encourage the submission of illustrations in color when they enhance the presentation of the data.
 Authors incur no additional charges for the publication of figures in color.
 Figures should be submitted as individual files and designated as "figures" during the submission process.
 Figures should be labeled with the Corresponding Author name, the appropriate figure number, and orientation (e.g., "top").
 Figures may be submitted as multipart panels.